 - Data is limited in scope

 - Often uses a star schema or similar structure

-- Collects all data from various sources over an extended period of time
+- Collects all data from many disparate data sources over an extended period

 - Meets the needs of various users in the organization